icewolfz/jiMUD/docs/profiles.md

   - `Parse` do standard parsing, allows %0 ... %n to access arguments, or %name or $name, [may use alterative ${}/%{} block syntax](functions.md)
   - `Script` the value is javascript, it will evaluate and any thing returned will be sent to the mud. the value is wrapped as a function and any matched patterns are passed as arguments, use standard arguments[#] to access.
 - `Value` the value to send to the mud
-- `Params` this allows you to name arguments in a comma delimited list, each word in the list is the same as the %# and accessed using $name, %name, ${name}, or %{name}
+- `Params` this allows you to name arguments in a comma delimited list, each word in the list is the same as the %# and accessed using $name, ${name}, or %{name}, Naming convention uses javascript identifier rules, which are must be at least 1 character of a-z,A-Z,$, or _ followed by a-z,A-Z,$,_, or 0 - 9, and not a javascript keyword
 - `Priority` the sort order of aliases
 - `Append arguments` append any unused arguments to the end of the value before sending to the mud
 - `Multi` this allows you to have aliases of all the same name, and if false to stop executing on this alias